andrewerb/fc-anagram-api/README.md

 ## About

-The scope of this project is to provide a way, via Django, to search the words in the dictionary.txt (again, file of 349,885 words) by for words containing a substring, and for matching anagrams.
+The objective of this project is to provide a way, via Django, to search the set of words in dictionary.txt (again, a file of 349,885 words), for words containing a given substring, and for matching anagrams within those words.
 Loading values into a database is an obvious and efficient way to handle such data.
 And as such, we can extend an API with that data.

 This app's API methods are able to get:

 - Words by *substring-matches* (words containing user-input as a substring)
 - Anagram-words
-- Anagram-words of substring of substring matches \*
+- Anagram-words of substring matches\*

-\*In this project, only the first 10 anagram substring-matches are returned, from an overall set of anagram-words, sorted by their second character.
-This is as specified in the coding challenge.
+\***(In this project, only the first 10 anagram substring-matches are returned, from an overall set of anagram-words, sorted by their second character.
+This is as specified in the coding challenge.)**

-This project relies on [Alphagrams](https://en.wiktionary.org/wiki/alphagram) as a means of matching words that are anagrams to each other.
-An alphagram is a sorted string of the same characters as the subject-word.
+This project relies on [Alphagrams](https://en.wiktionary.org/wiki/alphagram) as a means of matching words that are anagrams with one another.
+An alphagram is a sorted string of the same characters as its subject-word.
 Any words that are anagrams will share the same alphagram.

-The data model represents this using Word, WordLanguage, and Alphagram objects.
-Anagrams are just the result of a query of words with a relationship to the same Alphagram object/value.
+This project's data model represents this using Word, WordLanguage, and Alphagram objects.
+Anagrams are the result of a query of Words with a relationship to the same Alphagram object/value.
 There is also a WordDefinition model, though it is not used here.
 But more models and languages could be added with associations to words in data.

 Substring matches are also found via queries in API views (controller).